metal3-io/baremetal-operator/docs/api.md

   and its namespace, so it can be attached to the host before it boots for configuring different aspects of the OS (like networking, storage, ...).

+* *networkData* -- A reference to the Secret containing the network configuration data (e.g. network\_data.json) and its namespace, so it can be attached to the host before it boots to set network up

 * *description* -- A human-provided string to help identify the host.

 ### BareMetalHost status